rav291/Stock-Ticker-App/README.md

 - Fetches price data from the Stock Prices API and maps it to the graph.

 ### 4. Data Fetching
-- `getServerSideProps` is used for server-side rendering of stock details, ensuring fresh data on each request.
 - Error handling includes checks for valid stock symbols and user-friendly error messages.
+- Added state returned by the custom hook as dependency in useEffect to ensure the component receives fresh data.

 ## Technical Specifications
 - **Frontend:** Next.js (React)
-- **Graph Library:** Recharts or Chart.js (choose one)
+- **Graph Library:** Recharts by ShadCN
 - **Styling:** ShadCN, Tailwind CSS.

 ## Additional Notes